iulspop/slack-web-scraper/README.md

 ## How to collect the data?

 1. Run `npm install` to install the dependencies.
 2. Configure a `.env` file in the project root folder.
-Four environment variables must be configured:
+The environment variables must be configured:

 ```
 SLACK_WORKSPACE_URL=https://x.slack.com
 SLACK_EMAIL=
 SLACK_PASSWORD=
 CHANNEL_FEED_NAME=
+CONVERSATION_NAME=
 ```

 For `SLACK_WORKSPACE_URL` it must be the URL you login to the workspace with like `cloud-native.slack.com` not `app.slack.com`.
 The email & password is the credentials you login to the workspace with.
 The `CHANNEL_FEED_NAME` is the same as you see under "channels" side tab in Slack, for example: "general" or "random".

+Optionally, to scrape a DM, you can set `CONVERSATION_NAME` to the exact name tag of the person as is written under "Direct Messages" in Slack.
+It will the overwrite `CHANNEL_FEED_NAME`.

 3. Run `npm run collect`.
 You will see the browser open and start scraping data.
 By default the browser is configured to not run in headless mode, you can change the `options` object in `collectData.js` to turn on headless mode.